 Stewart Creek Park located at 3700 Sparks Road in The Colony, Texas.

 Lewisville Lake encompasses more than 29,000 acres for boating and watercraft adventures.
-Access this expansive lake from Stewart Creek Park’s three-lane boat ramp during park hours.
+Access this expansive lake from Stewart Creek Park’s three-lane boat ramp and convenient courtesy dock during park hours.
 Before you launch remember to wear a life jacket.
 If you forgot to pack your own, ask the gate attendant about the park’s complimentary life jacket rental program.

 Lewisville Lake is home to a variety of fish including largemouth bass, spotted bass, striped bass, white crappie, and catfish.
 In Texas, fishing can be enjoyed all year.
 The park’s new 3,000 square foot fishing pier offers an open air space for 150 people with both covered and uncovered extensions over the water.
 With a valid permit, most fish caught in the freshwater lake can be bagged.
 Check state-wide bag and length limits as well as local regulations before casting a line.
 If you forget or can’t pack your own rod and reel, check out fishing rods and tackle for free with The Colony Public Library’s latest program, in partnership with Texas Parks and Wildlife Department.